|

 | |

-are 3 to 4 cents lower; wheat futures are flat to 4 cents lower.
+to 11 cents lower; wheat futures are 14 to 16 cents lower.

 David M. Fiala